saifoff/GenAI_zero/README.md

 ## 🎯 **Learning Outcomes**

 ### **1️⃣ Large Language Models (LLMs) & Transformers**
 - Text preprocessing and converting text to vector so that model can understand that.
+- Running that vector in machine learning model
 - Understanding **Transformer architecture** & **self-attention mechanism**
 - Training & fine-tuning models like **GPT-3, Llama, Falcon, Mistral**
 - Implementing **Retrieval-Augmented Generation (RAG)** with vector databases